pace_editor

 - Scene Mode - Design game scenes with backgrounds, objects, and layouts

-- Character Mode - Create and animate characters with sprite management
+- Character Mode - Create and animate characters with advanced animation editor

-- Hotspot Mode - Define interactive areas and behaviors
+- Hotspot Mode - Define interactive areas with integrated script editing

-- Dialog Mode - Create branching conversations and character interactions
+- Dialog Mode - Create branching conversations with interactive preview

 - Assets Mode - Manage project resources and imports